SACHSTech/careers-in-computer-science-JacksonCheung21/README.md

 * Graduated from a Post-Secondary program (University or College) related to Computer Science, Programming, or an Engineering related field
 * Self taught front end experience is also acceptable
-* You want to build your career with an exciting and fast-growing company and want to see the long term impact of the strategies you implemen
+* You want to build your career with an exciting and fast-growing company and want to see the long term impact of the strategies you implement

 #### **Nice to Have**
 * Startup and/or e-commerce experience